- Information held about you

 We are required by law (Principal Area Rules 2006) to retain candidate nomination papers for candidates standing in elections for no longer than 12 months after the election, following which the documents are securely destroyed.

-Home address forms provided by candidates standing in General Elections are retained for a period of 21 days after the return of the legal writ, following which they are securely disposed of.
+Home address forms provided by candidates are retained for a period of 21 days after the return of the legal writ for a General Election and for 35 days after the result has been declared for local elections, following which they are securely disposed of.
 However, if an election petition relating to the election is presented within the 21 calendar days, the home address forms must be kept securely until the conclusion of the petition proceedings (including any appeal from such proceedings).
 They must then be securely destroyed on the next working day following the conclusion of the proceedings or appeal.

 We are required by law to retain candidate election expenses documents for a period of no more than two years from the date on which the expenses are received.
 At the end of the two year period, the respective candidate can request the return of the expenses documents.
 Otherwise the expenses documents will be securely disposed of.

 You have a number of rights under data protection law, including the right to request your information.

 To request your records, you will need to provide proof of identification and write to the Information Governance Team, Herefordshire Council, Plough Lane, Hereford HR4 0LE or email firstname.lastname@example.org